 Finalists prototype a micro-feature say, an adaptive quiz under time constraints.
 Stakeholders gauge both coding rigor and educator empathy.

-Platforms like Expertshub.ai embed all four pillars into a single 5-stage vetting flow, so CTOs receive only pre-vetted AI experts ready to build education technology that sticks.
+Platforms like expertshub.ai embed all four pillars into a single 5-stage vetting flow, so CTOs receive only pre-vetted AI experts ready to build education technology that sticks.

 This section stays tool-agnostic to illustrate how the right expertise transforms theory into tangible learner gains.